malinky/malinky-ajax-pagination/readme.txt

 * Add your own Javascript code in the settings which runs after each new set of posts are loaded.
 * Callback receives two parameters: loadedPosts (An array of the new posts) and url (The url that was loaded).

+= Custom Events =

+There are 3 custom events that are triggered.
+Bind to these events to perform your own actions.

+* malinkyPaginationInitialized.
+Triggered after initialization.

+    `document.addEventListener('malinkyPaginationInitialized', function(e) {
+      console.log('PaginationInitialized');
+    });`

+* malinkyLoadPostsStart.
+Triggered before new posts are loaded.

+    `document.addEventListener('malinkyLoadPostsStart', function(e) {
+      console.log('LoadPostsStart');
+    });`

+* malinkyLoadPostsComplete.
+Triggered after new posts are loaded.

+    `document.addEventListener('malinkyLoadPostsComplete', function(e) {
+      console.log('LoadPostsComplete');
+    });`

+* Events only function when using a single set of pagination on a page.

 = Isotope / Masonry =

 If your using an isotope / masonry layout then you'll need to add a callback in the settings to layout the new posts when they are added.
 This should be in the following format.